eoneill/eyeglass-restyle/README.md

 }
 ```

-We can convert this to a `restyle` definition as follows:
+We can convert this to a reSTYLE definition as follows:

 ```scss
 @import "restyle";